 - Tips and tricks to help you create your own personalized posts

 Now that you’ve got your system in place, you may still be wondering exactly how to use social media for real estate.
 It’s all about the content you post.

 Plan to set aside an hour or so every week and plan your social posts for the week or month ahead.
 Here are some ideas to get you started.

-Identify any upcoming traditional holidays you want to celebrate and add them to your schedule.
-NationalCalendarDay www.nationalcalendarday.com can be helpful for researching holidays in the United States.
+Identify any upcoming traditional holidays you want to celebrate for instance and add them to your schedule.
+NationalCalendarDay can be helpful for researching holidays in the United States.

-Research special industry-specific months like National Homeownership Month (June) or National Mortgage Professional Month (September).
+In addition, research special industry-specific months like National Homeownership Month (June) for instance, or National Mortgage Professional Month (September).

 To demonstrate your knowledge as a neighborhood expert, brainstorm local events and holidays specific to where you live.
 Are there special traditions in the communities you serve?
-Think parades, tree-lightings, farmers markets, charity runs, etc.
+Think parades, tree-lightings, farmers markets and charity runs, for example.

 Use hashtag holidays to help promote small businesses in your area.
 Snap a picture at your favorite neighborhood coffee shop on #NationalCoffeeDay, for example, and include in your post a link to the shop’s page or profile.

 Got a new listing coming on the market?
 Set a reminder to post about it on all your profiles.
 You can even create a series of posts as you meet with the sellers, stage the house, work with photographers, host an open house and finally sell the property.
 This is a great way to walk a prospective seller through the process.